stephane-caron/vhip-balance/README.md

 in two local minima: on the one hand, methods that allow CoM height variations but only work in the 2D sagittal plane; on the other hand, nonconvex centroidal models that are delicate to handle.
-This paper presents an alternative that controls the CoM in 3D by predictive control over a convex optimization problem.
+This paper presents an alternative that controls the CoM in 3D by predictive control of a model with *convex* constraints.
 The key to this development is the notion of boundedness condition, which quantifies convexly the viability of CoM trajectories.

 Authors:
 [Stéphane Caron](https://scaron.info) and